horvatic/cloud-homelab-deployment/README.md

 # Cloud Homelab Deployment
 Homelab deployment to AWS.

+NOTE: THIS IS NOT A PRODUCTION READY SOLUTION.
+THIS IS FOR DEVS / HOBBYIST TO SET UP AN ENVIRONMENT TO LEARN AND HACK (HOMELAB) ON FOR THE LOWEST COST.

 ## Overview

 This is a working example of deploying tasks, and services to ECS (fargate).
 Once deploy an API is created for each service in API Gateway.